apache/flink/docs/dev/table/sql/create.md

 {% highlight sql%}
 CREATE [TEMPORARY|TEMPORARY SYSTEM] FUNCTION
-  [IF NOT EXISTS] [catalog_name.][db_name.]function_name AS identifier [LANGUAGE JAVA|SCALA]
+  [IF NOT EXISTS] [catalog_name.][db_name.]function_name AS identifier [LANGUAGE JAVA|SCALA|PYTHON]
 {% endhighlight %}

-Create a catalog function that has catalog and database namespaces with the identifier which is full classpath for JAVA/SCALA and optional language tag.
+Create a catalog function that has catalog and database namespaces with the identifier and optional language tag.
 If a function with the same name already exists in the catalog, an exception is thrown.

+If the language tag is JAVA/SCALA, the identifier is the full classpath of the UDF.
+For the implementation of Java/Scala UDF, please refer to [User-defined Functions]({{ site.baseurl }}/dev/table/functions/udfs.html) for more details.

+If the language tag is PYTHON, the identifier is the fully qualified name of the UDF, e.g. `pyflink.table.tests.test_udf.add`.
+For the implementation of Python UDF, please refer to [Python UDFs]({{ site.baseurl }}/dev/table/python/python_udfs.html) for more details.

 **TEMPORARY**